 Russia’s government reported 7,933 new cases on Friday, raising its total to 114,431.
 The true number is believed to be higher because not everyone is tested and Russian tests are reported to be only 70% to 80% accurate.

 At least five Russian regions reported a surge of pneumonia cases.
-In Moscow, which accounts for half of all virus cases, all respiratory infections are likely to be caused by the coronavirus, according to the public health agency.
+According to the public health agency, in Moscow, which accounts for half of all virus cases, all respiratory infections are likely to be caused by the coronavirus.

 On Thursday, Prime Minister Mikhail Mishustin announced he tested positive and would temporarily stop running the Cabinet.
 The construction minister and his deputy also have tested positive.